lanl/scout/docs/build.rst

   both Scout and LLMV.
 The set of provided flags will be passed to CMake as part of the configuration run.
 Full details of this process are currently beyond the scope of this document.

+* .. envvar:: SC_BUILD_LLDB

+  Controls if lldb with scout suppport is built.
+This is currently only supported on Linux and requries the addtional pacakges gcc-4.8 swig python-dev and libedit-dev.

 .. ifconfig:: lanl==True